toughcrust/eat-your-shit/07_indie-spirituality.md

 Je crois en tout pour m'illusionner le moins possible.
 Ne pas croire ou croire à des degrés établis c'est se reposer davantage sur la croyance.
 Il n'empêche que mon corps estime l'adéquation, la fiabilité des croyances, dés qu'une décision vitale est nécessaire.

 **On se pose souvent la question "Est-ce que ce que j'imagine est possible ?".
 La vraie question est "Est-ce que je peux imaginer quelque chose qui est impossible?"**

-What does it feel like to deeply love yourself?

 Exciting narratives, those "Nolan" like ones where crazy connections and cliffhangers uproot you, project you in a new form of life no one has ever explored.
 Which seems to be what life is about.
 To keep balance, I should multiply those narratives, keep them at once and alive in my head.